raboley/gityaml/README.md

 This module is created with the intention of converting a git commit to yaml format.
 The ultimate goal is for this code to be used for puppet-control / puppet-core integrations.
 When a Puppet-Core module is updated, it will update the Puppetfile.yaml for the appropriate branch in Puppet-Control, and then kick of a puppet code deploy and puppet run for that environment.
 This will fully automate our puppet changes, and give full transparency of what is changing when just by looking at puppet-control.

+## How to use

+This is allowed to be used on docker......

 ## Development Setup

 First your environment must have python and make.